Sharapova to return from ban in April at Stuttgart event

 Sharapova was originally banned for two years but that was reduced on appeal in October.
 She said she had used meldonium for years for medical reasons and was not aware it had been banned for 2016.

 During her ban, she has played in some exhibition events.
-Known for setting up her own confectionary brand and for an interest in the commercial side of tennis, Sharapova also enrolled in a two-week program at Harvard Business School last year.
+Known for setting up her own confectionery brand and for an interest in the commercial side of tennis, Sharapova also enrolled in a two-week program at Harvard Business School last year.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.